 1. Are you a relevant entity?

-A Victorian energy retailer is deemed to be a relevant entity under the VEU program for the 2019 calendar year if they meet any of the following three criteria:
+A Victorian energy retailer is deemed to be a relevant entity under the VEU program for a compliance year (1 January - 31 December) year if they meet any of the following three criteria:

 Criterion 1